ctboughter/aims_doc/docs/source/AIMS_GUI.rst

 **Step 3: Generate the Sequence Matrix**

 In this step, we begin the dive in to the automated portion of the "Automated Immune Molecule Separator", generating an AIMS-encoded matrix form of the sequences in our dataset.
 Most steps from here on require a simple clicking of a button, here "Get Matrix", and moving on to the next step.
 Users are given the option to change the AIMS aligment scheme, with "Center Align" as the default option.
 See the :ref:`core` section of the documentation for more information on these alignment schemes.
-As an example, both the central alignment (center panel) and the bulge alignment (right panel) are highlighted below.
+As an example, both the bulge alignment (center panel), and the central alignment (right panel) are highlighted below.

 .. figure:: screenshots/3Ig_compile.png
    :alt: Example screenshots of the AIMS matrix generation step